Panzer Dragoon Saga: Art

 Futatsugi aimed to create an RPG without 2D sprites or the pre-rendered graphics used in Final Fantasy, which he felt created an inconsistent effect.
 Motion capture, then a new technology, was used for the animations, with the actor riding a "dragon" constructed from beer crates.

+Azel's jacket was inspired by British mod fashion, as seen in this 1960s photograph.

 The art director, Manabu Kusunoki, had been the main character and art designer for the previous Panzer Dragoon games.
 For Saga, he brought in several new artists: Katsumi Yokota created the character and cover art, and Satoshi Sakai and Ryuta Ueda designed the dragons.
 They resisted creating "spiky-haired" characters similar to those of Final Fantasy VII or Resident Evil, which were popular at the time, and competed to create unique designs.
-They credited the animes Nausicaä and Neon Genesis Evangelion, the Star Wars films and the comic artist Jean Giraud as influences.
+They credited the anime Nausicaä and Neon Genesis Evangelion, the Star Wars films and the comic artist Jean Giraud as influences.
 The dragon's unconventional design came partly from the need to morph smoothly between different models.

 Azel underwent the most revisions.
 The team did not want a typical energetic anime-style heroine, and instead tried to make her simultaneously appealing and frightening, emphasizing her human and non-human traits.
 Yokota said: "She couldn't just be cute; there had to be something edgy about her.
 I struggled with questions like, what does it mean to be cute?
 What does it mean to be human?"
 He spent months refining Kusunoki's design, creating dozens of concepts.
 In one design, Azel had a hole in her chest.
 Her oversized jacket, belonging to her master, Craymen, was inspired by British mod fashion, which Yokota had seen in the 1979 film Quadrophenia.
 The team felt the jacket conveyed her identity and allegiance to Craymen and symbolized his protection.

 Soundtrack

-The Panzer Dragoon Saga soundtrack was composed by Saori Kobayashi and Mariko Nanba and arranged by Hayato Matsuo.
+The soundtrack was composed by Saori Kobayashi and Mariko Nanba and arranged by Hayato Matsuo.
 It includes South American, African, Celtic, classical and new age influences.
 The Verge described it as blend of traditional European and Middle Eastern folk styles with science fiction-like synthesizer sounds.

-Rather than using prerecorded music, the soundtrack is mostly generated via pulse-code modulation by the Saturn's hardware, as with Zwei.
-Although the hardware imposed limitations on the compositions, such as reducing the number of possible loops, Kobayashi felt this helped convey the story's desolate world.
+Instead of prerecorded music, the soundtrack is mostly generated via pulse-code modulation by the Saturn hardware, as with Zwei.
+The hardware imposed limitations on the compositions, such as reducing the number of possible loops, which Kobayashi felt helped convey the desolate setting.
 The orchestrated ending theme, "Sona Mi Areru Ec Sancitu", features lyrics in Panzerese.
 Futatsugi gave Kobayashi tribal music as inspiration, and instructed her not to give it a sense of closure, "leaving things open-ended and with the player wondering what happened".

 A soundtrack album was released by Marvelous Entertainment in February 1998.
 In January 2018, an anniversary edition, Resurrection: Panzer Dragoon Saga, was released by Brave Wave Productions on CD, vinyl and download formats.
 It features rearranged and rerecorded versions of the original soundtrack.
 As the original sequencer data no longer exists, Kobayashi recreated the music.